SanderMertens/flecs/docs/Queries.md

   .build();
 ```

-The query DSL requires the `FLECS_PARSER` addon to be included in a build.

 ## Iteration
 This section describes the different ways queries can be iterated.
 The code examples use filters, but also apply to cached queries and rules.